Hexagon: Symmetry

 These symmetries express nine distinct symmetries of a regular hexagon.
 John Conway labels these by a letter and group order. r12 is full symmetry, and a1 is no symmetry. p6, an isogonal hexagon constructed by three mirrors can alternate long and short edges, and d6, an isotoxal hexagon constructed with equal edge lengths, but vertices alternating two different internal angles.
 These two forms are duals of each other and have half the symmetry order of the regular hexagon.
 The i4 forms are regular hexagons flattened or stretched along one symmetry direction.
 It can be seen as an elongated rhombus, while d2 and p2 can be seen as horizontally and vertically elongated kites. g2 hexagons, with opposite sides parallel are also called hexagonal parallelogons.

 Each subgroup symmetry allows one or more degrees of freedom for irregular forms.
-Only the g6 subgroup has no degrees of freedom but can seen as directed edges.
+Only the g6 subgroup has no degrees of freedom but can be seen as directed edges.

 Hexagons of symmetry g2, i4, and r12, as parallelogons can tessellate the Euclidean plane by translation.
 Other hexagon shapes can tile the plane with different orientations.